-The Group's loan portfolio increased significantly between 2005 and 2011, following a key strategic decision to increase the loan portfolio of the Group several years ago.
-As a result, a significant portion of the loans in the portfolio still have not reached the anticipated years during which default is most likely and the Group's default rate may increase as these loans season.
-If the default rate significantly exceeds the default rate that was assumed in setting interest rates for these loans, then the Group's business, financial condition and results of operations could be adversely affected.
+The Group's loan portfolio increased significantly between 2005 and 2011 primarily as a result of an increase in the volume of mortgage loans advanced by the Bank.
+As a result, a significant portion of the loans in the portfolio still has not reached the anticipated years during which default is most likely and the Group's default rate may increase as these loans season.